 Are the subjects from which you wish to select your modules compatible?

 For timetabling reasons and to maintain academic coherence, you will not be able to combine modules from some subjects.
-For information on module compatibilities, please contact the Admissions Tutor of the relevant department.
+For information on module compatibilities, please contact the Admissions Tutor for the course you wish to study.

 Do you have the right qualifications to study a particular module?

 The qualifications you need are called 'pre-requisites'.
-For specific advice, please contact the Admissions Tutor in the relevant department entry.
+For specific advice, please contact the Admissions Tutor for the course you wish to study.

 Would you like to take open modules?